LeeHengYu/quant-longshort/README.md

 Broadcast info: TBD

-Making Line Messaging API call: to do
+Making Line Messaging API call: Called at the end of trading sessions, abstraction done.

 ## Existing problems
 1. The timestamps of hourly data differ between `yfinance` and `ib_insync`.
 From `yfinance`, the quotes are snapshot at 9:30, 10:30, ..., 15:30 EST, whereas the data from IB API is at `k` o'clock sharp.
 Any underlying distribution in the time series should be the same despite this fact.